How to Start Freelance Technical Blogging

 Finally, be aware that freelance writing isn’t necessarily quick money.
 Most publications pay you 30-60 days after you invoice them, but some pay after your post is published, which can be weeks or months later.

 If you need money faster, you might be able to negotiate better payment terms with smaller clients, but big companies have established processes and may not bend them easily.

 First, it’s not fast, easy money.
 If you have programming skills, it’s a lot easier to get paid well by working as an employee slinging code than finding enough clients to make a living freelance writing.

 On the flip side, you’ll get paid to learn new concepts and help teach them to other people.
-I’ve gotten job inquiries, and other freelance writing offers simply as a result of being published on clients’ blogs.
+Writing is a great way to increase your influence, and I’ve gotten job inquiries simply as a result of being published.